santiberna/santiberna.github.io/content/projects/blossom.md

 ### Editor GUI using Dear ImGui

-**I created a robust editor for the scene with the ability to add an arbitrary number of props to a scene** and tweak a lot of the generation parameters.
+**I created a robust editor for a scene with the ability to add an arbitrary number of props to a scene** and tweak a lot of the generation parameters.
 This was also built upon by another colleague who integrated the FastNoise library for generating density maps.

 <video width="440" height="320" autoplay loop muted playsinline>
   <source src="/images/blossom/editor_video.mp4" type="video/mp4">